 Connect with me

-I am a Senior Lecturer in Sociology, and I have been working in the Department of History, Sociology and Criminology since 2009.
+I am a Senior Lecturer in Sociology, and I have been working at the university since 2009.
 I studied at the University of Cambridge (BA), Goldsmiths (MA), and The Open University (MSc, PhD).
 I hold a Postgraduate Certificate in Higher Education (University of Westminster) as well as a Cambridge Certificate in English Language Teaching to Adults.
 I am a Fellow of the Higher Education Academy.

 Together with Dr Ben Pitcher, I am the Co-Leader of the Sociology BA Honours course.
 I am module leader for the modules 'Families, Intimacies and Personal Life' (level 6), 'Researching Society' (level 4) and 'London Explored' (level 4).

-I am a dissertation supervisor and personal tutor, and a member of the Faculty Learning, Teaching and Assessment Committee.
+I am a dissertation supervisor and personal tutor.
 I am particularly interested in theories and practice of teaching and learning, and seek to develop the application of these in my teaching.
 In 2016 I was awarded a University of Westminster Teaching Fellowship for an outstanding contribution to teaching and learning.
 In 2017, as part of the Sociology team, I received a Westminster Teaching Excellence Team Award.

 My research interests are in the areas of the sociology of education and family studies, and in social policy.
 They fall into three strands:

 I am working on a project funded by the British Academy/Leverhulme Small Research Grants scheme (£4,222 awarded March 2016 – September 2017) on nursery schools and early years education policy in England.